martinalbert/java-starter-buttercms-test-deploy/README.md

 The few other dependencies (Spring Boot, Java SDK for ButterCMS) are automatically managed by Maven.

-To get started, first, clone the repo
+To get started, clone and cd into the repo.

 ```
 git clone https://github.com/ButterCMS/java-starter-buttercms.git